run-house/runhouse/docs/rh_primitives/cluster.rst

                           name='rh-a10x')

-For existing clusters, which can mean either a saved OnDemandCluster config (which will be brought back up if needed), or a BYO or OnDemandCluster tha is already up, you can simply pass in the name to ``rh.cluster`` as follows:
+For existing clusters, which can mean either a saved OnDemandCluster config (which will be brought back up if needed), or a BYO or OnDemandCluster that is already up, you can simply pass in the name to ``rh.cluster`` as follows:

 .. code-block:: python